zdravkov/kendo-docs/api/web/menu.md

          });
     </script>

+### activate

+Fires when a sub menu gets opened and its animation finished.

 #### Event Data

 ##### e.item `Element`

-The opened item
+The activated item

-### activate

-Fires when a sub menu gets opened and its animation finished.

 #### Example